Connecting the Gospel to Its Pro-Torah Hebrew Roots

 While the epistles might not contain very many outright references to the Torah — especially direct commands to be obedient to the Torah’s standards of righteousness, the apostolic writers weave the fundamental concepts of the Torah through their writings and make countless allusions to the Torah as we shall see in the study below.
 The Torah was just part of their spiritual and social fabric and background.
 It was their spiritual foundation, and to them Yeshua the Jewish, Torah-obedient Messiah, who was the Living Word of Elohim incarnate, was simply an extensions or expression of this basic idea of Torah truth and righteousness, and whose example they expected the saints to follow as his disciples.

-1 Thess 1:2, Labor of love.(Hard work, intense labor or toil of charitable/agape love, benevolence, good will).
+2 Thess 1:3, Love.
+The Torah defines how a man is to love Elohim and his neighbor.
 Biblically speaking, is love merely an emotion, or is it something more?
 The Bible presents love as an action.
 Yeshua said, “If you love me, keep my commandments” (John 14:15).
 This action involves obedience to YHVH’s Torah-commandments.
 Elsewhere, Yeshua sums up the Torah when he quotes the biblical shema, which states that the duty of man is to love YHVH with all one’s heart, soul, mind and strength and one’s neighbor as oneself (Mark 12:28–31 cp.
 Deut 6:4 and Lev 19:18).
 The shema is a summation of the ten commandments the first four of which show us how to love YHVH, while the last six how to love our neighbor.
 These ten statements form the foundation or cornerstone of the entire Torah, which expand out of them.

-1 Thess 2:13, Truth.
+2 Thess 2:10, Love the truth.
+The Torah defines what truth is.
+Man is to love YHVH’s Torah.
 Is truth whatever someone says it is?
 Has YHVH left up to each person to determine his or her own truth?
 If so, how can there ever be unity or harmony between humans when each person is dancing to a different drum beat, tuned to a different pitch or following a different conductor to use musical analogies?
 YHVH hasn’t left man to wander aimlessly in search of the truth.
 Rather, he has divinely revealed his truth to man in the form of his Torah, which the Bible defines as truth (Ps 119:142 and 151).
 Yeshua the Messiah was the living embodiment of that truth (John 14:6) in that he was the Word of Elohim incarnate full of grace and truth (John 1:1, 14).